MSRConnections/Azure-training-course/Content/Bots (Draft)/Microsoft Bot Framework HOL.md

     _Viewing additional facts through guided bot interactions_

-In this exercise you’ve written a fully functional bot that leverages built in features of the Microsoft Bot Framework, and added additional code to call an external REST-based API service.
+In this exercise, you wrote a fully functional bot that leverages built in features of the Microsoft Bot Framework, and added additional code to call an external REST-based API service.
 You have also run your bot within the terminal to experience the flow of the guided conversation.
 Let’s take a look at how we can debug a bot to ensure everything is working as designed, before we publish our bot to our Azure service.

 <a name="Exercise5"></a>
 ## Exercise 5: Debug bot processes ##

 Debugging processes requiring input and output, such as a conversational bot is often problematic and cumbersome.
 The Microsoft Bot Framework makes it easy to debug bot processes on any platform through a number of helpful mechanisms, such as Bot Emulators and external consoles.
 One simple yet powerful way to debug bot processes is within the Visual Studio Code Integrated Terminal.

-In order to enable real-time bot debugging within the Visual Studio Code Integrated Terminal:

 1. In Visual Studio Code Explorer, select the launch.json file to open it in the Editor window.

 1. Locate the “console” element and change the value from "internalConsole" to “integratedTerminal”.

     ![Viewing the console element in the launch.json file](Images/vs-open-launch-file.png)